Has the person already registered?

 Choose the correct record based on the Stats if there are duplicate names.

 To comply with GDPR, a request for permission to access the record will be generated by Play-Cricket.
-For a temporary member record this will be via a workflow item in the club’s site, for registered users an email to the player with a link.
+For a temporary member record this will be via a workflow item in the club’s site; for registered users an email will be sent to the player with a link.

 Request ‘temporary’ member record

 The requesting club’s workflow will look like this:

 Click the View icon to see the detail:

 The request to access the player’s record will appear in the former club site’s workflow: